d1618033/python-redfish-utility/docs/slate/source/includes/_gowrong.md

 iLOrest return code: 0
 </pre>

-## I can set a property, but the commit is failing...
+## I can set a property, but the commit is failing.

+### Symptom

+The commit is failing, even though I can set a property.

+### Cause

-This can happen for multiple reasons.
-We try to catch issues with commits when the property is initially set, but not all possible issues can be caught.
+This issue can happen for multiple reasons.
+The API tries  to catch issues with commits when the property is initially set, but not all possible issues can be caught.

+### Action

-First run the [status command](#status-command) to see what properties have failed to commit.
+1. Run the [status command](#status-command) to see what properties have failed to commit.

-To ensure you are sending data that will be accepted by the server you can get schema information for the property that failed to commit with the [info command](#info-command).
+2. To ensure you are sending data that will be accepted by the server, obtain schema information for the property that failed to commit with the [info command](#info-command).

-Some properties require other properties to be set first.
+3. Some properties require other properties to be set first.
 You can view the <a href=" https://hewlettpackard.github.io/ilo-rest-api-docs/ilo5/#resource-definitions">iLO REST API Doc's resource definitions</a> for the property you are trying to commit to see any additional information on modifying the property that is not in the schemas.

 ## I think this property is an array, but I can't tell by the get/list output.

+### Symptom

+It is difficult to tell the difference between arrays and nested JSON objects from the get/list output.

+### Cause

-Currently the human readable output does not distinguish between nested json objects and arrays.
+The get/list output does not distinguish between nested JSON objects and arrays.
 They both look similar in the output.

+### Action

-You can use the -j,--json flags to distinguish between arrays and nested json objects.
+Use the -j,--json flags to distinguish between arrays and nested JSON objects.

 > It's hard to tell where the array is in this output until you print the response in json format.